florianChaussard/fulll-recrutement/README.md

 * vendors

-For the project to run correctly after the first download, you need to run commands ``composer install`` in /Backend/PHP/Boilerplate dir and ``yarn install`` in Backend/Node/Boilerplate dir
+For the project to run correctly after the first download, you need to run commands ``composer install`` in /Backend/PHP/Boilerplate dir

 * database